Consequences of the Black Death: Social, environmental, and economic effects

 Because 14th-century healers were at a loss to explain the cause of the Black Death, many Europeans believed supernatural forces, earthquakes, and malicious conspiracies were credible explanations for the plague's emergence.
 No one in the 14th century considered rat control a way to ward off the plague, and people began to believe that only God's anger could produce such horrific displays of suffering and death.
 Giovanni Boccaccio, an Italian writer and poet of the era, questioned whether it was sent by God for their correction, or if it came through the influence of the heavenly bodies.
 Christians accused Jews of poisoning public water supplies and alleged that Jews were making an effort to ruin European civilization.
 The spreading of those rumours led to the complete destruction of entire Jewish towns.
 In February 1349, 2,000 Jews were murdered in Strasbourg.
 In August that year, the Jewish communities of Mainz and Cologne were murdered.

 Where government authorities were concerned, most monarchs instituted measures that prohibited exports of foodstuffs, condemned black market speculators, set price controls on grain and outlawed large-scale fishing.
 At best, those proved mostly unenforceable; at worst, they contributed to a continental downward spiral.
 The hardest-hit lands, like England, were unable to buy grain abroad from France because of the prohibition and from most of the rest of the grain producers because of crop failures from shortage of labour.
 Any grain that could be shipped was eventually taken by pirates or looters to be sold on the black market.
-Meanwhile, many of the largest countries, most notably England and Scotland, had been at war, used up much of their treasury which exacerbated inflation.
+Meanwhile, many of the largest countries, most notably England and Scotland, had been at war, using up much of their treasury which exacerbated inflation.
 In 1337, on the eve of the first wave of the Black Death, England and France went to war in what would become known as the Hundred Years' War.
 Malnutrition, poverty, disease and hunger, coupled with war, growing inflation and other economic concerns, made Europe in the mid-14th century ripe for tragedy.